Tannia Aguirre – Travel Specialist

 I have had the opportunity to visit a few countries in South America.
-My favourite destination is San Pedro de Atacama in the north of Chile.
-Here you will be mesmerised with the most stunning sunsets and sunrises in the world.
+My favorite destination is San Pedro de Atacama in the north of Chile.
+Here you will be mesmerized with the most stunning sunsets and sunrises in the world.

 Lorena Palma – Marketing Designer

 I was born in Chile and came to Australia when I was 5 years old.
 My love of travel began at a young age as I was lucky enough to travel to Chile various times throughout my childhood and during my teenage years.

 I began my career in travel at South America Tourism Office and did my best on the job training when I escorted a group tour to the Highlights of South America, where I fell in love with locals and enjoyed the culture throughout of South America.
 My favorite countries were Peru, Argentina and the south of Chile (Patagonia and Lakes region).

 I’ve traveled extensively throughout Chile (Atacama Desert, Lakes Region of Chile, Patagonia, Cruising on Navimag), Peru (Lima, Cuzco, Puno), Lake Titicaca, Bolivia (La Paz), Brazil (Rio de Janeiro, Sao Paulo), Iguazu Falls, Argentina (Buenos Aires, Bariloche), Lakes crossing from Bariloche to Puerto Montt .

 My top 5 favourite locations in South America: